What is Bitcoin?

 Just like the technical aspects of Bitcoin draw on many influences, so does the rest of Bitcoin.
 The answers to the yet seemingly simple question "What is Bitcoin?", could just as well come from a myriad of disciplines such as Law, Economics, finance, civil society, history and many more.
 The reality is you could create a pretty comprehensive study curriculum around Bitcoin and still have more material yet to study.

-When I first got into Bitcoin, obviously as a software engineer I was drawn to the computer science aspect and the code.
-However, as I started digging deeper I was drawn to the other disciplines to discover they were just as equally interesting and compelling.
-Over past several years I spent more time studying and learning these other subjects, because in my opinion the only way to truly understand the Bitcoin and the problems it solves you truly need to understand the problems, books like the Bitcoin Standard served as a great introduction and reference point for further study.
+When I first got into Bitcoin, as a software engineer I was drawn to the computer science aspect and the code.
+However, as I started digging deeper, I gradually got drawn to the other disciplines to discover they were equally interesting and compelling.

 Bitcoin Architecture